 While these drawbacks to the percentage of ad spend are serious, they're not my number one problem with this payment model.

-The biggest issue with percentage of ad spend is that the agency runs into a bit of a paradox of motivation for improving your campaign’s performance.
+The biggest issue with the percentage of ad spend is that the agency runs into a bit of a paradox of motivation for improving your campaign's performance.